Chandramouli2714/AI-CHATBOT/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

-## Support 💡

-For questions or support, please open an issue on the GitHub repository or contact us at [support@sypherchatbot.tech](mailto:support@sypherchatbot.tech).

 ---

 Thank you for using Sipher!
 We hope it transforms your conversational AI needs. 🤩